nmeri17/suphle-docs/src/docs/v1/container/index.md

 }
 ```

 These methods return a fluent interface but it may be safer to terminate the end of each entity provision to avoid ambiguity.
-Any attempt to define a provision without first declaring its context will raise a `Suphle\Exception\Explosives\Generic\HydrationException`.
+Any attempt to define a provision without first declaring its context will raise a `Suphle\Exception\Explosives\DevError\HydrationException`.
 Avoid nesting provisions so as not to encounter unpleasant scenario of outer provision using the inner one.

-All provisions are required to be compatible with hydrated type; otherwise, an `Suphle\Exception\Explosives\Generic\InvalidImplementor` exception is thrown.
+All provisions are required to be compatible with hydrated type; otherwise, an `Suphle\Exception\Explosives\DevError\InvalidImplementor` exception is thrown.

 #### Global singletons